 The most widely and most efficient used method to dispose of dead animals has buried the body.
 If you have a place of your own and if your local rulers allow you to bury them as long as you follow their instructions, you can go ahead and find a better location to lay the body and to let it rest in peace.
 But if the place isn’t yours, you can always ask the owner’s permission to do some digging to bury it.
 This is most popular for those with pets that might be the most common household dogs or cats they feel most committed to in order to last display their proper respect for their favorite pet.

-Hope you get the answer to the question of “how to dispose dead animals.”
+Hope you get the answer to the question of “how to properly dispose of dead animals.”